nailuj1992/TacoTip-cata-mop-version/README.md

-## TacoTip: Better player tooltips - for Cataclysm Classic
+## TacoTip: Better player tooltips - for Cataclysm Classic (and nearly for MoP Classic)

 **Compatible with Cataclysm Classic